Copyright for Online Teaching

 - Contact MRU’s Copyright Advisor at MRUcopyright@mtroyal.ca to check license terms, and assess legality of content on the Internet, or if you need to use more than fair dealing permits.

 - Your Subject/Liaison Librarian may be able to help you find alternative content as the MRU Library has a large collection of online journals and e-books that can help support online learning.
 Your librarian can also help you find openly licensed teaching materials like Open Educational Resources (OER).

-- Check out the Academic Development Centre's Keep Teaching website!
+- Check out the Academic Development Centre's Preparing for Online Delivery website!

 In-lecture use of audio or video